List of Back to the Future (franchise) characters: Biff Tannen Jr.

 In the animated series, Biff Jr. (voiced by Benji Gregory) is the son of Biff Tannen.
 Like his father and paternal relatives, he likes to bully and steal from children around him including Jules and Verne Brown with whom he developed a feud.
 In addition, Biff Jr. delights in vandalizing other people's properties.
 Biff Jr. lives with his father with whom he has an abusive relationship.

 Strickland family

 Stanford S. Strickland

 Stanford S. Strickland (portrayed by James Tolkan), also known as Gerald Strickland, is the strict principal of Hill Valley High School.
-He is a descendant of Chief Marshal James Strickland of 1885's Hill Valley.
+He is the grandson of Chief Marshal James Strickland of 1885's Hill Valley.
 He frequently makes a great noisy show of sternly reprimanding his students for faults such as "slacking" or liquor consumption, although he himself is revealed to sneak a drink of alcohol at his desk at school.

 Strickland's office door in Part II identifies him as "S.S.
 Strickland", and the book Back to the Future: The Ultimate Visual History identifies his full name as "Stanford S. Strickland".
 However, the first episode of Back to the Future: The Game states that his first name is Gerald.
 Strickland's first name is also Gerald in George Gipe's novelization of Back to the Future.